michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-02-getting-started.md

 - Has read an enormous amount of material on nearly every subject
 - Can generate text, analyse situations, and role-play scenarios
 - Follows your instructions literally (which is both powerful and requires precision)
-- Doesn't have opinions, emotions, or genuine understanding—just pattern recognition
+- Doesn't have opinions, emotions, or genuine understanding,just pattern recognition

 The quality of what you get back depends almost entirely on the quality of your prompt.